-This course is taught online in 8 weeks.
+This course is taught online.

 Assignments and Evaluation Criteria

 A rubric for each of the following assignments may be found on Blackboard in Assignments.
 Weeks begin in Monday and end on Sunday.
 Unless otherwise instructed, assignments are due on Sundays by 11:59 p.m.